-Wong Wai-Yin Christina is full time lecturer of the Divinity School of Chung Chi College, Department of Cultural and Religious Studies, CUHK.
+Wong Wai-Yin Christina is a full-time assistant professor of the Divinity School of Chung Chi College, Department of Cultural and Religious Studies, CUHK.
 Christina is trained in multi-disciplinary studies.
 She got her Master of Philosophy at CUHK, majoring in Gender Studies and Religious Studies.
 Building on sociological research methods, her master thesis documents and analyzes the struggles of female Christian ministers toward ordination in Hong Kong churches from historical, theological, and gender perspectives.
 Her finding contributed to demonstrate Christian women’s subtle power and resistance during their succession in Hong Kong’s clerical hierarchy.
-In October 2015, the Graduate Theological Union, Berkeley, US conferred on her its PhD in Interdisciplinary Studies.
+In October 2015, the Graduate Theological Union, Berkeley, US, conferred on her its Ph.D. in Interdisciplinary Studies.
 Her major disciplines are Christianity in China, Chinese Women’s History, and Asian Feminist Theology.
 Her dissertation was titled, “Women’s Work for Women: Chinese Christian Women and Western Missionaries in Canton, South China, 1847–1938.”
-It addresses women’s agency in Christianity in China and also examines the negotiation and cooperation between American Presbyterian women missionaries and Chinese Christian women in Canton Christian community.
+It addresses women’s agency in Christianity in China and examines the negotiation and cooperation between American Presbyterian women missionaries and Chinese Christian women in the Canton Christian community.